 With the latest 2019 data, GCR ranks 4th from the UK's Core City Regions.
-Despite the sustained upward trend, GCR's housing stock has been increasing at a slower rate than other core city regions.
-The Household Need Demand Assessment (2018) estimates the need for approximately 91,815 new homes in the next 20 years.
+Despite the sustained upward trend, GCR's housing stock has been increasing at a slower rate than other Core City Regions.
+The NRS principal projection (2018-based) estimates the need for approximately 91,815 new homes in the next 20 years.